 OSHA aerial lift safety is critical for a well-run, accident-free workplace.
-CertifyMeOnline.net, the premier of aerial lift safety requirements and OSHA compliant aerial work platform (AWP) training, put together this list to recognize some of the most common OSHA safety violations with AWPs.
+CertifyMeOnline.net (CMO), the premier of aerial lift safety requirements and OSHA-compliant aerial work platform (AWP) training, put together this list to recognize some of the most common OSHA safety violations for AWPs.

-Here are the top 5 safety violations and hazards usually involved with aerial lifts:
+Here are the top five safety violations and aerial lift hazards.

 – Access gate and other openings are closed